Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Constraints upon transitions rates

 \subsubsection{Ergodicity in deterministic dynamics for discrete variables}

 Our aim is to translate the above considerations in the context of a large but finite system described by discrete variables such as classical Ising spins.

-In the case of discrete dynamical variables, one can still talk about the energy $E$ of a configuration, but there is no phase space and no Hamiltonian dynamics available.
+In the case of discrete dynamical variables, one can still talk about the energy $E_\text{tot}$ of a configuration, but there is no phase space and no Hamiltonian dynamics available.
 So there is no obvious canonical time evolution.
-This is where we exploit the previously mentioned dichotomy: we do not define the time evolution in terms of $E$, but simply impose that the deterministic time evolution preserves $E_\text{dec}$ and that it respects the star-shaped interaction pattern between the small part and the large parts.
+This is where we exploit the previously mentioned dichotomy: we do not define the time evolution in terms of $E_\text{tot}$, but simply impose that the deterministic time evolution preserves $E_\text{dec}$ and that it respects the star-shaped interaction pattern between the small part and the large parts.
+Besides we also impose that the time evolution is ergodic.

-Ergodicity is most simply expressed if one assumes that time is discrete as well.
+We consider that time is discrete as well, because ergodicity is most simply expressed in discrete time.
 Then deterministic dynamics is given by a bijective map, denoted by $\Udisc$ in what follows, on configuration space, applied at each time step to get a new configuration from the previous one.
 As the configuration space is finite, the trajectories are bound to be closed.
 Then, for a given initial value $E$ of $E_\text{dec}$, a specific dynamics $\Udisc$ conserving $E_\text{dec}$ corresponds to a periodic evolution of the microscopic configuration of the full system inside the energy level $E_\text{dec}=E$.

 Ergodicity entails that the corresponding closed trajectory covers fully the energy level $E_\text{dec}=E$, and then it must cover it exactly once during a period because the dynamics is one to one.
-As a consequence the period of the ergodic evolution inside a given energy level of $E_\text{dec}$ is the same for all choices of ergodic dynamics $\Udisc$ which conserves $E_\text{dec}$.
-This period, denoted by $N$ in time step units, depends only on the value $E$ of $E_\text{dec}$, \be N=\Omega_\text{dec}(E), \ee where $\Omega_\text{dec}(E)$ denotes the total number of microscopic configurations in the level $E_\text{dec}=E$.
+As a consequence the period of the ergodic evolution inside a given energy level of $E_\text{dec}$ is the same for all choices of ergodic dynamics $\Udisc$ that conserves $E_\text{dec}$.
+This period, denoted by $N$ in time step units, depends only on the value $E$ of $E_\text{dec}$, \be N=\Omega_\text{dec}(E), \ee where $\Omega_\text{dec}(E)$ is the total number of microscopic configurations in the level $E_\text{dec}=E$.
 This is reminiscent of the microcanonical ensemble.
 Let us note that in classical mechanics, there is a time reversal symmetry, related to an involution of phase space, changing the momenta to their opposites while leaving the positions fixed (see \eqref{fTimeInvariance}).
-In the discrete setting, involutions $J$ such that $J\Udisc J=\Udisc ^{-1}$ always exist, but there is no obvious candidate among them to represent time reversal and draw conclusions from it.
+In the discrete setting, involutions $J$ such that $J\Udisc J=\Udisc ^{-1}$ always exist, but there is no obvious candidate among them for representing time reversal and allowing to draw conclusions from it.